Cargo Handling in the Marine Environment

 - Some ships are fitted with their own cranes.
 These are operated only by personnel with the necessary training and experience.

-Safe Handling of Cargo Containers
+Tips for the Safe Handling of Cargo Containers

 Before lifting or handling, check to make sure that all doors or other moving parts on the container are secured.
 Check also for evidence of damage, rust or other corrosion.
 If it isn’t right, take the container out of use.

+Forklifts are one of the most common types of cargo handling equipment used, and their safe usage is of utmost importance.
 Only use forklifts that are fitted with side or top lift frames, unless the container is fitted with fork pockets.
 If the container has grappling lifting points, then grappler lifting arms may be used.

 If two containers are stacked on top of one another on roll trailers, they need to be either locked together or secured in some other way.
 The heavier container must always be placed on the bottom.